steffenmueller4/steffenmueller4.github.io/_posts/2023-07-22-tales-from-a-startup-and-its-evolving-architecture.md

 ![Our Cloud-native Development Platform](/assets/our-development-platform.png)

 Our Cloud provider is Amazon Web Services (AWS) which is shown at the bottom of the figure.
-Using the basic AWS services, the platform team provides their platform capabilities via Kubernetes as our container runtime ([Amazon Elastic Kubernetes Service(https://aws.amazon.com/eks/)]), diverse databases (via [Amazon Relational Database Service](https://aws.amazon.com/rds/)), the event broker for the EDA ([Apache Kafka](https://kafka.apache.org) via [Amazon Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/)), etc.
+Using the basic AWS services, the platform provides its platform capabilities via Kubernetes as our container runtime ([Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/)), diverse databases (via [Amazon Relational Database Service](https://aws.amazon.com/rds/)), the event broker for the EDA ([Apache Kafka](https://kafka.apache.org) via [Amazon Managed Streaming for Apache Kafka](https://aws.amazon.com/msk/)), etc.
 For the platform interfaces, we use a bug tracker ([Atlassian Jira](https://www.atlassian.com/software/jira)), a wiki for documentation ([Atlassian Confluence](https://www.atlassian.com/software/confluence)), specific [Github](https://www.github.com) repositories as basic project templates, etc.
 For more information on our Continous Integration and Delivery (CI/CD) using [Github](https://www.github.com) and [Github Actions](https://github.com/features/actions), we refer to [this article]({% post_url 2022-10-13-with-four-key-metrics-towards-development-excellence %}).

+So far, this thin platform—remember the MVP and MVA concept ;-)—works well for the stream-aligned product teams to build our applications.
+The platform is, as the other products, under continous development by the platform team.
+For example, we are currently exchanging the monitoring, logging, and tracing stack to ease the work of the DevOps/Site Reliability Engineers.

-## Summary
+## Conclusion

-TODO

 ## References